 This section contains three parts, and they are as follows:

-Use of non-identifiable information: The third party companies use non-identifiable information to provide a better website experience and tailor advertisements accordingly.
+- Use of non-identifiable information: Third-party companies use non-identifiable information to provide a better website experience and tailor advertisements accordingly.
 The website uses different web technologies that may require storing non-identifiable information.

 This section deals with third-party experiences through third-party links and social media platforms.